Join Minnesota's

 Prospective Students and Families Events

-Our staff and students will be visiting area high schools and hosting tours in December.
+Our staff and students will visit District 196 high schools and host tours in December.
 Both provide an opportunity for students to learn more about our unique learning opportunities.
-Our priority application deadline is December 19, 2025.
-Apply here.
+Dates and Details for these events will be posted in our news in November.

 Minnesota's School of Environmental Studies